heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 in North America.
 One possible approach to support this style would be to simply transpose either the `DataFrame` or the `PDFTable`.

-### Vertical characters.
+### Rotated stopnames

-Another problem that often occurs with transposed timetables, is the existence of vertical characters.
-While in the normal/(every line is a stop and columns are routes)-style the number of stops can be onsiderably high, for the transposed style the number of stops is limited by the length of the stop names.
+Another problem that often occurs with transposed timetables, is the existence of rotated characters.
+While in the normal style, where every line is a stop and columns are routes, the number of stops can be onsiderably high, for the transposed style the number of stops is limited by the length of the stop names and width of the page.\
-To mitigate this and allow for longer routes, the stops are typically written at an angle (usually between 30 and 90 degrees).
+To mitigate this and allow for longer routes, the characters/stops are typically written at an angle (usually between 30 and 90 degrees).

-ææ Possible implementation?
+To enable extraction of tables with rotated stopnames, we need to first detect their position.
+Afterwards, given the rotated characters and the calculated angle, we can reconstruct the actual stop name.

 ### Font-based context